Serein

 In our experience, here are some best practices to conduct an inclusive, just, and timely PoSH inquiry during the mandatory lockdown and work-from-home (WFH) restrictions.

-Create awareness on how a Complainant can file a virtual complaint
+Create awareness on how a complainant can file a virtual complaint

 The law states that a POSH complaint has to be filed by the Complainant in writing to the IC.
 The IC can review the company policy to incorporate different mediums of filing a complaint (telephonic, verbal, or email).
 The IC can assist in writing down the verbal complaint and on receiving the signed consent of the Complainant, the IC can begin the redressal procedure.